CHEM 3213 - Advanced Synthetic Methods III

 General Course Information

-Course Code CHEM 3213 Course Advanced Synthetic Methods III Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 9 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 2510 & CHEM 2520 or equivalent Assumed Knowledge CHEM 3111 Course Description Theoretical aspects and applications of a variety of synthetically useful reactions are presented.
+Course Code CHEM 3213 Course Advanced Synthetic Methods III Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 9 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 2545, CHEM 2550 Assumed Knowledge CHEM 3610, CHEM 3620 Course Description Theoretical aspects and applications of a variety of synthetically useful reactions are presented.
 The course continually expands the arsenal of powerful synthetic methods available and exemplifies their uses.
 It focuses on efficiency (how is the greatest amount of the desired compound obtained in the fewest steps?), chemo- and regio-selectivity (how is the desired reaction obtained only at the site of interest?) and stereochemistry (how are the absolute and relative stereochemistry of the products of various reactions controlled?).
 An overview is given of synthetic strategy including the design and control of stereochemistry in the synthesis of complex molecules.
 The applications of chemical principles in a variety of contexts including industrial processes & chiral synthesis are addressed.

 Course Coordinator: Associate Professor David Huang

 The full timetable of all activities for this course can be accessed from Course Planner.